tracel-ai/burn/crates/burn-router/README.md

 # Burn Router

-A multi-backend extension that forwards the tensor operations to the appropiate backend.
+A multi-backend extension that forwards the tensor operations to the appropriate backend.